tprakash17/attlasian-jgit-flow/README.md

 * **Checkout feature branch from development**

 Make sure you are on `development` branch before checking out feature.

 ```
 $ git checkout -b feature/DEVOPS-01
 ```

 Make some changes to the code and raise the pull request against `development` branch.

-There are few more goals this plugin provides.
-[More details](https://bitbucket.org/atlassian/jgit-flow/wiki/goals.wiki#!goals-overview)

 * **Start release**